Srikarmk/100-days-of-code-Srikar/README.md

 ✅ Started Css Extensive course
 ✅ Studies Basic JS from modernjsinfo

 Still felt a bit lazy today need to review things.

+## Day 32 of #100DaysOfCode

+✅ Learnt about pseudo classes in CSS.
+✅ Continuing Js and started a Tip calculator project.

+Had a confusing session of study , well still need to keep going .